Creating a website used to be a massive project. Expensive, too.

 More Guides On Creating and Managing a Website

-Some useful guides for optimization as your site gets up and running:
+For useful information on optimization as your site gets up and running:

 You need a web hosting provider in order to have a website.

 More about The Best Web Hosting Companies here.

 Here are some additional guides to help you learn more about web hosting:

 An analytics tool is important if you want to know what’s happening on your website.
 It tells you how much traffic you’re getting, where it’s coming from, and what people do on your site.
 Google Analytics is the standard.
 That’s what we use for Quick Sprout.